DIAGNijmegen/git-novice/_episodes/05-history.md

 > > Enters into the 'digits-classifier' directory
 > >
 > > ~~~
-> > $ nano venus.txt #input the following text: Venus is beautiful and full of love
+> > $ nano svm/classify.py #input the following text: Venus is beautiful and full of love
 > > ~~~
 > > {: .bash}
 > > We created a new file and wrote a sentence in it, but the file is not tracked by git.
 > >
 > > ~~~
-> > $ git add venus.txt
+> > $ git add svm/classify.py
 > > ~~~
 > > {: .bash}
 > > Now the file is staged.
 The changes that have been made to the file until now will be committed in the next commit.
 > >
 > > ~~~
-> > $ nano venus.txt #add the following text: Venus is too hot to be suitable as a base
+> > $ nano svm/classify.py #add the following text: Venus is too hot to be suitable as a base
 > > ~~~
 > > {: .bash}
 > > The file has been modified.
 The new changes are not staged because we have not added the file.